lee-coates/MondayMorningPython/InterestingPython/10InterestingFactsAboutPython.md

 a = [1]
 func(a)
 ```
+### Script 3 - Outpu
+1st Case:
+2
+2nd Case:
+No call for Break.
+Else is executed

 ## Script 4 - All Reference, No Pointers
 The GeeksForGeeks article points out an important distinction--In Python, everything is done by reference.
 For a deeper understanding on what this means, I'd *reference* this amazing [StackOverflow Discussion](https://stackoverflow.com/questions/373419/whats-the-difference-between-passing-by-reference-vs-passing-by-value).